farling42/fvtt-extra-embed/README.md

 ![](https://img.shields.io/badge/Foundry-v9-informational)
 ![Latest Release Download Count](https://img.shields.io/github/downloads/farling42/fvtt-extra-embed/latest/module.zip)

+Do you love the new `@Embed` enricher but wish it could embed on the first **sentence** or **paragraph** from the linked document?
+Then this module is for you!

 ## Introduction

 This module extends the capabilities of `@Embed` added in Foundry V12+ with some extra config options (which should appear after the uuid in the embed).

-## `inline=sentence`

-Only the first sentence from the linked document will be inserted into the current paragraph.

-The inserted text will be in it's own `span` (and Foundry will give the span a class of `content-embed`).

 ## `inline=paragraph`

 Only the text of the first paragraph from the linked document will be inserted into the current paragraph.
 (Unlike the normal `inline` syntax of `@Embed` which puts the inline text into a separate section.)

+_The inserted text will be in it's own `span` (and Foundry will give the span a class of `content-embed`)._

+## `inline=sentence`

+Only the first sentence from the linked document will be inserted into the current paragraph.

-The inserted text will be in it's own `span` (and Foundry will give the span a class of `content-embed`).
+_The inserted text will be in it's own `span` (and Foundry will give the span a class of `content-embed`)._

+## Additional Information

+The original implementation of `@Embed` is described at https://github.com/foundryvtt/foundryvtt/issues/10262

 ## Support